jundalisay/superb/content/en/social/economics/principles/part-1/chapter-01b.md

 {{< /cap >}}

-## Pantrynomics is based on Existential Purpose
+## Superphysics is based on Existential Purpose

 The word 'purpose' has more in common with the word'dharma'than 'interest'.
 In our view as existence being a huge mind or Matrix which the Hindus call the Brahma, a thing would only exist or be thought of if its Thinker had a purpose for it.

 Thus, we can say that everything that you perceive has a purpose.
 Those that didn't have a purpose never existed or never was perceived by you.
 The specific purpose of every discrete thing or entity is then called *The Tao* or *svadharma* meaning 'own dharma' or own purpose in existence.

-The study of this Tao in economics can then be called Pantrynomics.
+The study of this Tao in economics can then be called Superphysics.
 In this way, a baker bakes because hefeels that his life purpose is to bake and that he could happily spend his whole life baking.
 His passion in baking naturally allows him to make excellent bread which society wants and which they would pay more for, and this manifests as the baker earning more money.
-This focus on the Tao then makes up the Effort Theory of Value of Pantrynomics.
+This focus on the Tao then makes up the Effort Theory of Value of Superphysics.

 In contrast, in Economics, a baker bakes because he is supposed to be chasing the profits in the form of money from bread sales.
 To get more money, he logically must adulterate his goods, drive his costs down, automate instead of using manual labor, and raise his sales through marketing.